GSS-PrithV/Django-Practice/README.md

 # Django-Practice
-Very basic django tutorial.
-Website that holds a updatable members list.
+Website that holds a updatable members list using Django.